Quick Overview to OSPF

 OSPF uses path cost as a basic metric.
 This metric depends upon interface bandwidth.
 According to Cisco, the cost of 100Mbp/s link is 1, 10Mbp/s link is 10 and 1Mbp/s is 100 and so on.
 However, links which are greater than 100Mbp/s also have metric 1.

 Different Types of OSPF Area

-In order to divide large and complex OSPF network into small groups, OSPF introduces Area’s.
+In order to divide large and complex OSPF network into small groups, OSPF introduces Areas.
 In OSPF, the area is used for logical grouping of Hosts and Routers.
-With the help of these areas we can understand OSPF topology easily and router can make routing decisions easily.
-Cisco recommends, that we should put maximum 30 routers in an area.
+With the help of these areas, we can understand OSPF topology easily and router can make routing decisions easily.
+Cisco recommends, that we should put a maximum of 30 routers in an area.

-Stub area is the OSPF area which have following properties:
+A stub area is the OSPF area which has the following properties:

 - The default route is advertised by ABR in the form of LSA3.